Version as adopted by the IndustriALL Congress in Rio de Janeiro, Brazil, on 5 October 2016

 Delegates to the Congress may represent other affiliated unions, provided they have submitted a proxy in writing to the General Secretary prior to the Congress being convened.

-The President, Vice-Presidents, General Secretary, Assistant General Secretaries and the Chairpersons of sections and regional organizations shall have the right to speak at the Congress but not to vote, unless they are, at the same time, delegates representing affiliated organizations.
+The President, Vice-Presidents, General Secretary, Assistant General Secretaries and the Chairpersons of the sections and regional organizations shall have the right to speak at the Congress but not to vote, unless they are, at the same time, delegates representing affiliated organizations.

 The General Secretary shall convene the Congress and shall notify all affiliates by mail, fax or e-mail of the time and location where the Congress will take place at least six months before the opening date.
 The Congress determines its own standing orders.